soundpress/RulesOfNYC/docs/c26/index.rst

 e.
 Participation in the City voluntary cleanup program shall not relieve an enrollee of the obligation to obtain any permit required by state or federal law, rule or regulation for any action undertaken by such enrollee in the course of implementing a remedial program.

 f.
-In accordance with section 27-1303 of the New York state environmental conservation law, the Office shall report suspected inactive hazardous waste sites within the city of New York to the New York state department of environmental conservation.
+In accordance with § 27-1303 of the New York state environmental conservation law, the Office shall report suspected inactive hazardous waste sites within the city of New York to the New York state department of environmental conservation.